11-Steps Website Redesign Checklist for 2021:

 Partner With the Pros for Redesign and Development

-Website redesign in 2019 takes a great deal of technical prowess.
+Website redesign in 2021 takes a great deal of technical prowess.
 You need to be on top of changing trends, keep an eye on the competition, and revamp your website in a way that will translate into measurable results for your business.
-If this sounds like a dramatic undertaking, that’s because it is, and you may need to accept that your in-house web design team may be underequipped for the full scope of the overhaul your site needs to succeed in 2019 and beyond.
+If this sounds like a dramatic undertaking, that’s because it is, and you may need to accept that your in-house web design team may be under equipped for the full scope of the overhaul your site needs to succeed in 2021 and beyond.